badging/BadgingAPI/.github/ISSUE_TEMPLATE/doc-feedback.md

 ---
 name: Doc feedback
-about: Create a detailed report to help us improve
+about: Help us improve the docs
-title: 'Briefly describe the improvement you''re requesting e.g. [DOC]: Improve clarity of X'
+title: 'Briefly describe the improvement you are requesting e.g. [DOC]: Improve clarity of X'
 labels: ''
 assignees: ''